 which allows for faster treatment times and minimizes

 at only a limited number of hospitals in the region,

 this technique synchronizes the delivery of radiation

-can then be tracked in real time and targeted with a
+be tracked in real time and targeted with a high dose of

-tissue.
-This technology can be used for lung, breast,
+technology can be used for lung, breast, and liver

 internal therapy that delivers high doses of radiation

 from sources placed close to, or inside, the tumors in

 the body.
 This technique ensures the maximum radiation

 dose is given to cancerous tissues, while minimizing